duleorlovic/blog/_posts/2015-11-07-ruby-books.markdown

   user.assign_attributes other_user.slice :email, :phone
   ~~~

   On hash there is `values_at` but that is only values.
+To fetch all attributes
+  use `other_user.attributes` or `other_user.attributes.extract! 'id', 'email'`

 * safe navigation operator `&.` can be used instead of `.try` for example: `user
 && user.name` can be written as `user&.name`.
 It is usefull with find_by for